microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 #### Limitations

-This is an anti-pattern for use cases where you will like moodel to be creative and focus less on concise resposnes.
+Lowering Temperature is an anti-pattern for use cases where you will like moodel to be creative and focus less on concise resposnes.

 ---
 ### Pattern 3: (Reduce Greedy Problem)